johntitor0v0/AB-enhancements/readme.md

 ## AB Torrent Releases Filtering

+The [AB Mediainfo Improvements](https://animebytes.tv/forums.php?action=viewthread&threadid=27557) userscript is needed for this to work.

 ### Features
  - Filters out torrents based on the source, container, codec, resolution, audio codec, audio channels, and whether it has Japanese subtitles.
  - Alt + click to select only one option.